sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 * Firstly, **unit tests are fast**.
 A unit test usually takes just a couple of milliseconds to execute.
 Fast tests give us the ability to test huge portions of the system in a small amount of time.
-Fast, automated test suites give developers constant feedback; this fast safety net makes developers feel more comfortable/confident in performing evolutionary changes to the software system they are working on.
+Fast, automated test suites give developers constant feedback; this fast safety net makes developers feel more comfortable and confident in performing evolutionary changes to the software system they are working on.

 * Secondly, **unit tests are easy to control**.
-A unit test tests the software by giving certain parameters to a method and then comparing the return value of a method to the expected result.
+A unit test tests the software by giving certain parameters to a method and then comparing the return value of this method to the expected result.
-The input values and expected result values are very easy to be adapted, modified, and even generated for the test.
+The input values and expected result values are easy to adapt or modify in the test.

 * Finally, **unit tests are easy to write**.
 Unit tests do not require complicated setup or additional work.
-A single unit is also often cohesive and small, easing the job of the tester.
+A single unit is also often cohesive and small, making the job of the tester easier.

 #### Disadvantages

 * Unit tests **lack "reality"**.
 A software system is rarely composed of a single class.
 The large number of classes in a system and the interaction between these classes can cause the system to behave differently in its real application than in the unit tests.
-Hence, unit tests do not perfectly represent the real execution of a software system.
+Therefore, unit tests do not perfectly represent the real execution of a software system.

+* **Some types of bugs are not caught**.
-* Another disadvantage that follows from this is that **some bugs simply cannot be caught at unit test level**.
-Different types of bugs only happen in the integration of the different components (which we are not exercising in a pure unit test).
+Some types of bugs cannot be caught at unit test level.
+They only happen in the integration of the different components (which are not exercised in a pure unit test).

 ## System testing

-Unit tests indeed do not exercise the system in its entirety (but again, that is not their goal).
+Unit tests do not exercise the system in its entirety (but this is not their goal).
-To get a more realistic view of the software and thus perform more realistic tests, we should run the entire software system with all its databases, front-end apps, and any other components it is made up of.
+To get a more realistic view of the software, and thus perform more realistic tests, we should run the entire software system, with all its databases, front-end apps, and any other components it has.

 When we test the system in its entirety, we are doing what is called **"system testing"**.
-In practice, instead of testing small parts of the system in isolation, system tests execute the system as a whole.
+In practice, instead of testing small parts of the system in isolation, system tests exercise the system as a whole.
-Note that an alternative name for software testing is **black box testing** because the system is some sort of black box to the testers: we do not care or actually know what goes on inside of the system ("the black box") as long as we get the expected output for a given input.
+Note that an alternative name for system testing is **black box testing** because the system is a kind of black box.
+In other words, we do not care or actually know what goes on inside of the system ("the black box") as long as we get the expected output for a given input.

 #### Advantages

 * The obvious advantage of system testing is **how realistic the tests are**.
 After all,
-the more realistic the tests are, the higher the chances of it actually working when shipped.
+the more realistic the tests are, the greater the chance that the system works when shipped.

 * System tests also **capture the user's perspective** better than unit tests.
 In other words, system tests are a better simulation of how the final user interacts with the system.